lee2sman/december-adventure-2024/index.md

 I have a bit of a memory issue I think.
 After generating 15 quilts every time there is a crash and my program errors and quits.
 I'm assuming the images are loaded in memory and not overwriting the previous.
 In Javascript I think it would just overrwrite but I guess I'm not understanding in Lua what it's doing on the back.
 I need to read more about memory and images and see if I can fix this in the future.

+Coming back several hours later and a stranger on an internet forum is trying to figure out the memory issue with me.
+They made some suggestions but each of these didn't solve it.

+Meanwhile I posted that my fave music from 2024 is the A. G. Cook track [Silver Needle Golden Thread](https://www.youtube.com/watch?v=GWAocs5P0no).
+Someone directed me to the music video for it, made by artist Lena Weber ([great interview about the piece, coded in python](https://timrodenbroeker.de/lena-weber-ag-cook/).
+I realize that my quilt-maker could be in this line, but the memory issue is preventing this.

+Meanwhile I spin up another Love2d test file.
+Now I practice drawing images to an offscreen canvas buffer, then pan across that buffer and draw a section to the screen.
+This is my test of drawing panning/scanning images.
+First test passes.
+I may try to integrate this into the quilt pieces.

 [↑top](#)